Adoration 4 Adventure’s 2-day budget itinerary for Portland, Oregon, U.S.A.

 The park is so tranquil and relaxing, it is hard to believe that you are only walking distance from the city.
 Visitors can be seen meditating, practicing Tai-Chi, unwinding under the shade or meandering along one of the trails.

-We enjoyed wandering along W Burnside Street, traveling west to east.
-Along the way we stopped at Powell’s Bookstore, which is a bookstore so large that it has become a tourist attraction.
+I enjoyed wandering along W Burnside Street, traveling west to east.
+Along the way, I stopped at Powell’s Bookstore, which is a bookstore so large that it has become a tourist attraction.
 The vast selection and uniquely categorized sections will keep you enthralled for hours.

 Further east along W Burnside, you will pass the Chinatown area before reaching 3rd Ave.
 This is a popular section with the infamous Voodoo Donuts and “Keep Portland Weird” sign directly across.